-It is helpful for the employee to directly inform the offending individual that the conduct is unwelcome and must stop.
-The employee should use the County's complaint procedure to advise the County of any perceived violation of this policy as soon as it occurs.
+Any person who is subject to conduct in violation of this policy is encouraged to directly inform the offending individual that the conduct is unwelcome and must stop.
+The individual should use the County's complaint procedure to advise the County of any perceived violation of this policy as soon as it occurs.